krisrak/appframework-templates/README.md

 LoginView App
 -
-This template can be used for creating an app that requires login and registration before the app can be started, it shows option for login/register and takes you to login form view and register form view, for creating applications similar to Facebook app or Twitter app.
+This template can be used for creating an app that requires login and registration before the app can be started, it shows option for login/register and takes you to login form view and register form view, this template can be used for creating applications similar to __Facebook app__ or __Twitter app__.

 &rarr; [__Demo__](http://htmlpreview.github.io/?https://raw.github.com/krisrak/appframework-templates/master/template-LoginViewApp.html) &rarr; [Code](https://github.com/krisrak/appframework-templates/blob/master/template-LoginViewApp.html)